Accomplished Professor and Passionate Pianist

 “I’m proudest when I play a piece of music, and it touches people,” Kocyan said, citing Mozart’s “Requiem” as his personal favorite.

-In addition to a series of piano courses, Kocyan also teaches a course called “Oral Skills,” a studio class for music majors and minors, and helps oversee the Sinatra Opera Workshop.
+In addition to a series of piano courses, Kocyan also teaches a course called “Aural Skills,” a studio class for music majors and minors, and helps oversee the Sinatra Opera Workshop.

 Beyond the bluff, Kocyan has been invited to teach master classes in France, Hungary, Austria, Poland, and Mexico, including such prestigious institutions as the Colburn School.
 He is also the Artistic Director of the Paderewski Music Society and the American Paderewski Piano Competition in Los Angeles.